averak/pycrawl/README.md

 PyCrawl
 =======

-Script for crawling in Python.
+A simple crawling utility for Python

 ## Description